bobb-Rob/shoppingify/README.md

 ## Welcome! 👋
 > #### REACT app for shoppers
-> This is an app where you can create shopping lists, save them, keep a record of them, view some dirived statistics showing various trends.
+> This is a Real-life projects, an app where you can create shopping lists, save them, keep a record of them, view some dirived statistics showing various trends.

 ## Built With ✔️